daniel-nagy/transporter/README.md

 ) => void;
 ```

-A messaging context is responsible for creating a private connection between 2 message targets.
-This allows Transporter to be agnostic of how the message port is created.
-Transporter cannot possibly know how to connect to every type of message target.
+A messaging context is responsible for creating a private channel between 2 message targets.
+This allows Transporter to be agnostic of how the channel is created since Transporter cannot possibly know how every message channel is created.

 Transporter provides some useful messaging contexts for things like browser windows and Web workers.
 However, it is possible to create your own messaging contexts.
 For example, an HTTP context, a Websocket context, a React Native Webview context, etc.